mohakapoor/JudgeKit/README.md

 ```bash
 uv run uvicorn api.main:app --reload
 ```
-Once running, navigate to `http://127.0.0.1:8000/docs` (or your configured port) to test the secure endpoints.
+Once running, navigate to `http://127.0.0.1:8000/docs` (or the configured port) to test the secure endpoints.